cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

    ![Search recipe](/integrations/Jira-Cloud-migration-search-recipe.png "Search recipe")

-1. Click on the **Use Recipe** button to save a copy of recipe into your workspace.
+1. Click on the **Use this recipe** button to save a copy of recipe into your workspace.

    ![Use recipe](/integrations/Jira-Cloud-migration-use-recipe.png "Use recipe")